 October is Domestic Violence Awareness Month (DVAM)

-is ONE OF US.
+are ONE OF US.

 Domestic abuse happens in every city and town in our state.
 Victims and survivors are our friends and family members, our neighbors, and our coworkers.